cccbr/runningatower/content/docs/buildingateam/_index.md

 - going for a drink (not necessarily a pub) after ringing.
 - holding a regular dinner, typically at Christmas time.
 - outings to experience different bells, towers and areas of the country.
-- outings that without ringing content.
+- outings without ringing content.

 ### Subscriptions